5 Common Mistakes That Can Hurt Your Workers’ Comp Claim in Colorado

 - Not Telling the Doctor the Specifics of Your Injury When it comes to reporting your injuries to your doctor, you shouldn’t just grin and bear it.
 Minimizing your pain or glossing over the specifics of how you received your injury is a recipe for disaster.
 If your doctor doesn’t know you’re in pain, he/she has little reason to recommend the right treatment protocol, and this can destroy your claim.
 Likewise, if your doctor doesn’t know every detail of how you sustained your injury, he/she may incorrectly underestimate the severity of your injury.

 The guiding principle when you interact with anyone – doctors, your employer, or the insurance company – is to consider whether what you’re saying will help or hurt your workers’ compensation claim.
 If you can’t be sure or you have concerns, it’s time to talk to a workers’ compensation attorney.
-Contact one of the experienced Workers’ Compensation Lawyers at McDivitt Law Firm today to request a FREE consultation.Back to the Blog
+Contact one of the experienced Workers’ Compensation Lawyers near you at McDivitt Law Firm today to request a FREE consultation.Back to the Blog